 You may also contact the touring artists helpdesk service free of charge for individual questions.
 Please note that touring artists is unable to provide legally binding Information.

 The ITI and the IGBK have been updating and developing the portal regularly since its launch in 2013.
-It is a central concern of the stakeholders in the European cultural sector to systematize, extend, and share the existing information. touring artists starts from this point and addresses the need for information in and regarding Germany to provide artists and cultural professionals with the tools they need to bring their work to a wider audience.
+It is a central concern of the stakeholders in the European cultural sector to systematize, extend, and share the existing information. touring artists starts from this point and addresses the need for information in and regarding Germany to provide artists, creatives and cultural professionals with the tools they need to bring their work to a wider audience.